An East African khanga is a rectangle of pure cotton cloth with a

 151. "Nitunze nipendeze waigizao (waigao) wasiweze."

-"If you care for me I will look so beautiful that no one can imitate me."
+"If you care for me I will look so beautiful that no one can

 (Cherish me that I can nourish)